 - Risk transfer arrangements with managed health care providers where an element of risk is transferred to the provider or shared between the scheme and the provider. - Capping of claims payable to contracted providers in return for unlimited services to members, thus reducing exposure to high inherent claims risk. - For schemes that do not have large membership, reinsurance can afford them an effective vehicle to manage and contain risk.
 It should be noted that it is the responsibility of the Board of Trustees to consider the need for such reinsurance and to comply with Section 20(3) of the Act, in this regard.
+The scheme can also refer to the relevant Guideline issued for more information on the submission of reinsurance contracts to the Office.

-The scheme should provide full details or both risk management tools currently in place, as well as those risk management tools to be implemented to improve the solvency levels of the scheme, including the copies of all agreements.
+The scheme should provide full details on risk management tools currently in place, as well as those risk management tools to be implemented to improve the solvency levels of the scheme, including the copies of all agreements.
 Any proposed risk sharing arrangements should be supported by appropriate reasons for implementation thereof (i.e. needs analysis).

-2.3.4 Pricing strategy
+2.3.4.
+Pricing strategy